zhunhung/sureornot/README.md

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Current Plans
+These are the features planned, feel free to suggest improvements
 - [x] Determine if a news is outdated by at least more than 6 months
 - [ ] Determine if a news is emotional
 - [ ] Determine if a news is from a trusted source